Cherenkov Telescope Array Observatory: Locations

-The CTAO headquarters is hosted by the National Institute for Astrophysics in Italy, and the Science Data Management Centre is hosted by the Deutsches Elektronen-Synchrotron in Zeuthen, Germany.
+The CTAO headquarters is hosted by Italy's National Institute for Astrophysics, and the Science Data Management Centre is hosted by the Deutsches Elektronen-Synchrotron in Zeuthen, Germany.

 The CTAO's northern-hemisphere site, CTAO-North, is located on the existing site of the  Instituto de Astrofísica de Canarias' Roque de los Muchachos Observatory, on the island of La Palma, the fifth largest of the Canary Islands.
 At 2,200 metres of altitude and nestled on a plateau below the rim of an extinct volcanic crater, the site hosts a prototype of the LST, the LST-1, and LST-2, LST-3, and LST-4 are under construction.
 The site will also host MSTs.

 The CTAO's southern-hemisphere site, CTAO-South, is located less than 10 km southeast of the ESO's Paranal Observatory, in the Atacama Desert of Chile.
 The site will host MSTs and SSTs.

 Science

 Image illustrates all three classes of telescopes planned.

-The CTAO will look at higher-energy photons than ever measured before.
-Its cosmic particle accelerators can reach energies inaccessible to such accelerators as the Large Hadron Collider.
-The CTAO will seek to understand the impact of high-energy particles in the evolution of cosmic systems and to gain insight into the most extreme and unusual phenomena in the Universe.
-It will also search for annihilating dark matter particles and deviations from Einstein's theory of special relativity, even conducting a census of particle acceleration in the universe.
+The CTAO will observe photons with energies higher than any previously measured.
+Cosmic particle accelerators can reach energies inaccessible to human-made accelerators such as the Large Hadron Collider.
+The CTAO will seek to understand the impact of high-energy particles on the evolution of cosmic systems and to gain insight into the most extreme and unusual phenomena in the universe.
+It will also search for signatures of the annihilation of dark matter particles and for deviations from Einstein's theory of special relativity, as well as conducting a census of particle acceleration in the universe.

 Research at the CTAO will seek to address questions in and beyond astrophysics.
 The CTAO's observations will include the following key targets: Galactic Center, Large Magellanic Cloud, Galactic Plane, galaxy clusters, cosmic ray PeVatrons, star-forming systems, active galactic nuclei, and transient phenomena.

 Possible increase of light pollution

-The planned INNA megaproject by AES Andes, with 1,000 light sources installed just five km from the southern part of the CTAO, threatens to increase light pollution at the location by 55%.
+There was a planned INNA megaproject by AES Andes, which would have installed 1,000 light sources just five km from the southern part of the CTAO, which had threatened to increase light pollution at the location by 55%.
+However, it was announced to have been cancelled on 23 January 2026.